solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 or
 - you write data faster than it can be consumed
   - _add more shards or (better) increase Lambda parallelization factor_
-  - _tune your Lambda function to process the batches faster (e.g. add more memory)_
+  - _tune your Lambda function to process the batches faster (for example, add more memory)_
   - _increase Lambda concurrency limit for the account, if your Lambda is throttling_

 If you are consistently seeing **_ReadProvisionedThroughputExceeded_**, it’s likely because: